PowerDNS/lightningstream/docs/schema.md

 ## General schema considerations

-No matter if you are using the [native mode](schema-native.md) or [non-native mode](schema-shadow.md), there are some important considerations regarding how the application manages its data, that affect if it is safe to write use LightningStream with multiple active writers.
+No matter if you are using the [native mode](schema-native.md) or [non-native mode](schema-shadow.md), there are some important considerations regarding how the application manages its data, that affect if it is safe to use LightningStream with multiple active writers.

 Conceptually, consider an LMDB with LightningStream like a global key-value storage that is updated by multiple instances at the same time.
-Does the way these values are stored allow that to be done safely?
+Does the way these values are stored by the application allow that to be done safely?

 ### Application caching of state